linus5ery/orders-go/README.md

 # OrdersGo

-An order system which built in Node.js and Vue.
+An order system which allow user to manage their orders.

+## Pages

+* Shop - Select items and create an order.
+* Orders - View orders details, pay order with selected payment service, and cancel order.
+* Payment Services - View available payment services.

 ## Built With